woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode4.md

 **Richard**: No.

-**Marilyn**: There's another advanced class today at four 0'clock.
+**Marilyn**: There's another advanced class today at four o'clock.
 We'll go together.

 **Richard**: What about the bet?